Welcome to the academic homepage of

 I grew up in rural northwest Ohio, northeast Indiana, and on the west coast of Florida.
 I moved to Saint Louis University in 2005, following several years of teaching religious ethics at Simpson College in Indianola, Iowa (1998-2003) and moral theology at Walsh University in North Canton, Ohio (2003-2005).
 My wife, Elizabeth, daughters Clare Niamh and Lydia Maeve, and I enjoy living in the vibrant city of St. Louis.

 As a theological ethicist possessing previous professional experience in law enforcement (initially corrections and then policing), campus and youth ministry, I seek to equip students to think theologically, to inform their consciences about significant questions and issues of the day, and to be--in the Jesuit spirit--men and women for others.
 While I teach and write in the area of fundamental moral theology, most of my courses and publications theologically address social questions such as war and peace, environmental ethics, issues in criminal justice, and health care ethics.
+A podcast interview of me about my life and work is available here at Daily Theology.

 I am an active member of several professional and learned societies (Society of Christian Ethics, College Theology Society, Catholic Theological Society of America, American Society for Bioethics and Humanities, American Academy of Religion, and Society for the Study of Christian Ethics), and I am co-editor of the Journal of the Society of Christian Ethics.
 In addition, I am a Contributing Writer for Sojourners magazine.